 This was a welcoming boost in confidence as the masses of email communications to find products and solutions, doubts that started to grow with every day waiting for the go ahead from our stakeholders and reassuring Anthony that staying on track with Plan ‘A’ is the right choice had taken a toll on my moral as well.

 I can’t always say that things come at the right moment, but starting to fabricate couldn’t have happened at a better time.
 Well, technically that is not true since we were running roughly two and a half weeks late from our initial schedule due to the struggles mentioned in the previous post.
 We were able to have Peter Schmelzer, the gallery technician and all around handyman, come and help us prepare the lobby space but he then went on vacation which ultimately meant that unless we wanted to postpone the production at least another week and a half to be able to get the support and skill from him, I would have to take matters into my own hands, literally.
 Unfortunately, there was a second variable to this equation, purchasing the actual materials.
 As a city contractor, Peter would have been able to purchase most of the items on their behalf but since he was not available we ended up having to pay up front for most things, including renting equipment and building supplies, out of our own pocket and would then have to keep track of all receipts and invoice the city later.
-We never had to worry about coordinating our business expenses for a project like this before but I realized that it would be of major benefit to have a system in place for such circumstances, a.k.a. a business loan.
-Likely this will be a full-fleshed adventure of its’ own…
+We never had to worry about coordinating our business expenses for a project like this before but I realized that it would be of major benefit to have a system in place for such circumstances, a.k.a. a business loan from legal lenders.
+By the way, legal money lenders are no different from banks these days.
+Likely, this will be a full-fleshed adventure of its’ own…

 After two maxed out credit cards and one half way through, we finally had all the parts we could not get locally ordered and the rest purchased from the friendly neighborhood chain, Home Depot.